Posted in:

 Oper (Kärntner Ring)

-Wiener Staatsoper (Vienna State Opera), is a great photo stop with its majestic building.
+Wiener Staatsoper (Vienna State Opera) is a great photo stop with its majestic building.
 There are always play’s in the poster, and the opera season lasts ten months.
 Treat yourself to a show here one evening.
-Furthermore, you can of course hop off and get into the myriad of Kärntner Strasse, one of Vienna’s main shopping streets, which also leads you to St. Stephen’s Cathedral.
-Nonetheless, no shopping for me on this trip and I climb onboard again, heading for my next stop in the D-line.
+Furthermore, you can hop off and get into the myriad of Kärntner Strasse, one of Vienna’s main shopping streets, which also leads you to St. Stephen’s Cathedral.
+Nonetheless, no shopping for me on this trip, and I climb onboard again, heading for my next stop in the D-line.

 Burgring & Volksteater

-I would call these stops the “main stops” on our journey through Vienna.
+I would call these “main stops” on our journey through Vienna.
 From these stops, it’s a short distance to Hofburg, the entire MuseumsQuarter, Volksgarten and many other small and large sights.
-If you are not going to visit any of the sights, but only to take a few quick selfies, it is not worth getting off at these stops.
-However, if you have plenty of time and a plan for what you like to see, then you could spend an entire day in this area.
-I therefore save these sights for separate articles, which they certainly deserve.
+If you will not visit any sights but only take a few quick selfies, it is not worth getting off at these stops.
+However, if you have plenty of time and a plan for what you like to see, you could spend an entire day in this area.
+Therefore, I save these sights for separate articles, which they deserve.

 streetcar sightseeing in Vienna, by the Hofburg